Written by/ Featuring Christopher Adams-Cohen

 DIRECTED BY JAMES DARRAH

 HECATE HOUSE brings together an international ensemble of artist to compose a uniquely interdisciplinary piece of theatre.
+When a group of strangers gets caught in a storm in the Black Forest, they’re forced to spend the weekend together in a secluded old hunting lodge.
 As the characters move deeper into the mysteries of the house, the audience is immersed into a responsive audio-visual landscape pulsing with lush, poetic imagery, live electronic music improvisations, and a narrative structure which shifts into dream-like abstraction.
-Moments of cinematic intimacy give way to mythically operatic sequences, while intricately choreographed dances descend into primal bacchanalia.

 I HEART BERLIN | ‘…an experimental experience that will stimulate all your senses…’